 The National School for Training in Rehabilitation and Recovery in Mental Health was established in 2011 at Ono Academic College and operates under the supervision and funding of the Mental Health Division of the Ministry of Health.
-The school holds courses and training for various rehabilitation professionals, who deal with the field of mental health (patients and family members, medical, rehabilitation and care professionals, etc.) in order to promote the professional quality of the employees.
-At the basis of the school’s learning is the belief in the ability of the person with the psychiatric disability to heal, integrate and live a meaningful life in his or her community.
-At the basis of the rehabilitation work is the perception that continuous learning, updating and knowledge is the core of the project.
-Therefore, in addition to the courses and training, the school deals with the promotion, expansion and marketing of the subject of rehabilitation in mental health in Israel and around the world.
-The school maintains an active library on the subject and also deals with monitoring, evaluation and feedback on the various existing training programs.
+The school holds courses and training for various rehabilitation professionals who deal with the field of mental health (patients and family members, medical, rehabilitation, care professionals, etc.) in order to promote the professional quality of employees.
+At the basis of the school’s learning is the belief in the ability of a person with a psychiatric disability to heal, integrate and live a meaningful life in his or her community.
+At the basis of the rehabilitation work is the perception that continuous learning, updating, and knowledge are the core of the process.
+Therefore, in addition to courses and training, the school deals with the promotion, expansion, and marketing of the subject of rehabilitation in mental health in Israel and around the world.
+The school maintains an active library on the subject and also deals with monitoring, evaluation, and feedback on various existing training programs.

-The school’s raison d’etre is instilling the values of rehabilitation, integration and recovery.
-It builds, develops and promotes training and learning processes transferring knowledge, values, perceptions and skills in the field of mental health rehabilitation.
-Its work implements recovery-promoting interventions for the patients, families, professionals and rehabilitation workers.
-To this end, the school maintains collaborations with a wide range of institutions, including higher education programs in Israel and around the world, and bodies that support rehabilitation and recovery.
+The school’s raison d’etre is instilling the values of rehabilitation, integration, and recovery.
+It builds, develops, and promotes training and learning processes for transferring knowledge, values, perceptions, and skills in the field of mental health rehabilitation.
+Its work implements recovery-promoting interventions for patients, families, professionals, and rehabilitation workers.
+To this end, the school maintains collaborations with a wide range of institutions, including higher education programs in Israel and around the world and bodies that support rehabilitation and recovery.
 The school will expand its collaborations in the coming years.

 In recent years, the school’s activities focused on multiculturalism.
 It held special courses and workshops for Arab society and the ultra-Orthodox sector.
 Also, starting this year, the school has set itself the goal of expanding the ranks of learners from the mental health treatment system.